Blogs

 For the detailed requirements of Ed Slott’s Elite IRA Advisor Group, please visit: https://www.irahelp.com/

-Stretch RMDs and Roth Conversions: Today’s Slott Report Mailbag
+Eligible Designated Beneficiaries and Roth Conversions: Today’s Slott Report Mailbag

-By Andy Ives, CFP®, AIF® IRA Analyst For those who have 401(k)s or other retirement plans, the required beginning date (RBD) when required minimum distributions...
+By Andy Ives, CFP®, AIF® IRA Analyst When an IRA owner reaches the required beginning date (RBD), required minimum distributions (RMDs) are officially “turned on.”
+For...

-The 5-Year Clock and Qualified Charitable Distributions: Today’s Slott Report Mailbag
+Roth 5-Year Clocks and Spousal IRA Contributions: Today’s Slott Report Mailbag

 The following link/content may include information and statistical data obtained from and/or prepared by thirdparty sources that First Financial Guarantee, deems reliable but in no way does First Financial Guarantee guarantee its accuracy or completeness.
 First Financial Guarantee had no involvement in the creation of the content and did not make any revisions to such content.
 All such third-party information and statistical data contained herein is subject to change without notice and may not reflect the view or opinions of First Financial Guarantee.
 Nothing herein constitutes investment, legal or tax advice or any recommendation that any security, portfolio of securities, or investment strategy is suitable for any specific person.
 Personal investment advice can only be rendered after the engagement of First Financial Guarantee, execution of required documentation, and receipt of required disclosures.
 All investments involve risk and past performance is no guarantee of future results.